 Age.
-GIST most often occurs in people older than 50.
+GISTs most often occur in people older than 50.

 Gender.
-GIST is slightly more common in men than in women.
+GISTs are slightly more common in men than in women.

 Family history.
-GIST rarely runs in families, and having a family member with GIST does not always increase your risk of developing the disease.
-Hereditary syndromes that can increase the risk of GIST include neurofibromatosis Type 1 (NF1) and Carney-Stratakis Dyad.
+GISTs rarely run in families, and having a family member with a GIST does not always increase your risk of developing the disease.
+Hereditary syndromes that can increase the risk of GISTs include neurofibromatosis Type 1 (NF1) and Carney-Stratakis dyad.

 Genetics.
-Most often, GIST, including non-hereditary tumors, begins because of genetic mutations (changes).
+Most often, a GIST, including non-hereditary tumors, develops because of genetic mutations or changes.
 The two most common genes affected are called KIT and platelet-derived growth factor receptor (PDGFR).
-Increasingly, researchers are finding mutations in other genes, such as a protein called succinate dehydrogenase (SDH), or BRAF, a gene occasionally changed in people with melanoma or colorectal cancer.
-Testing for these mutations may be available at hospitals that specialize in treating GIST.
-Researchers continue to look for specific genes and other syndromes that may be related to the development of GIST and which may be used to help choose a patient’s treatment options.
+Increasingly, researchers are finding other mutations, such as a protein called succinate dehydrogenase (SDH), or BRAF, a gene occasionally changed in people with melanoma or colorectal cancer.
+Testing for these mutations may be available at hospitals that specialize in treating a GIST.
+Researchers continue to look for specific genes and other syndromes that may be related to the development of GISTs and which may be used to help choose a patient’s treatment options.

-Because no non-hereditary, preventable risk factors have been found, there is no good way to prevent GIST.
+Because no non-hereditary, preventable risk factors have been found, there is no good way to prevent GIST development.

 To continue reading this guide, use the menu on the side of your screen to select another section.